Cancelling a direct debit from your credit card doesn’t have to be complicated, but there are some factors you should consider before you go ahead.

 Why would I need to cancel a direct debit payment?

 Direct debits can simplify how you make payments, but there are instances when you might want to put a stop to one or more direct debits.
 Some of the most common reasons to stop direct debits include the following:

-- There is a change in your income and you want more control in your how handle your expenses
+- Change in income.
+There is a change in your income and you want more control over how you handle your expenses.

-- You want to cancel a subscription, for example, to a magazine or gym membership
+- Cancel a subscription.
+You want to cancel a subscription, for example, to a magazine, online streaming service or gym membership

-- You’ve moved and you want to stop direct debits to previous utility providers
+- Moved house.
+You’ve moved to a new area and you want to stop direct debits to previous utility providers.

-- You want to cancel a direct debit you signed up for in haste or unwittingly
+- Cancel a service you no longer want.
+You want to cancel a direct debit you signed up for in haste or unwittingly.

 The Australian Code of Banking Practice states that banks should take prompt action in processing direct debit cancellation requests, and the Mutual Code of Banking Practice has a similar stipulation in place for credit unions and mutual building societies.
 The steps to cancel a direct debit from a bank account and a credit card vary slightly, and to cancel an existing direct debit from your credit card, follow these simple steps:

-- Write a letter to the merchant who has the direct debit authority asking it to cancel the arrangement
+- Call or write a letter to the merchant who has the direct debit authority asking it to cancel the arrangement.

-- Send a copy of this letter your credit card provider
+- Contact your provider and inform them of the change or send a copy of this letter your credit card issuer.

 - Check with the financial institution in a few days to establish if it has cancelled the direct debit

 How to write a letter to cancel a direct debit payment

 If you decide to write a letter or email to cancel your direct debit payment, you’ll need to include the information of the direct debit and the account you’re referring to.

 Bear in mind, though, that cancelling a direct debit in the middle of a contract term can come with repercussions, so it’s best that you get legal advice in such a situation.